International figures' positions on the 2003 invasion of Iraq: Adam Michnik

 Adam Michnik, the most important intellectual of the Polish Solidarity movement, also issued statements in support of the war, pointing to historical reasons for the former eastern bloc countries' support for the American action in Iraq.

 Jimmy Carter and Bill Clinton

-Former American Presidents Carter and Clinton have both offered criticism on the war.
+Former American Presidents Jimmy Carter and Bill Clinton both offered criticism on the war.
 While Clinton was in favor of regime change, and supported the overthrow of Saddam Hussein, he strongly objected to the ways in which he perceived the Bush administration to be ignoring the will of the America's traditional allies and undermining proper UN procedures.
 President Carter opposed the war entirely, and the Carter Center outlined a specific "alternative to war" plan that involved an increased presence of weapons inspectors.